saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 ### Implementation

 An Angular workspace contains files of one or more applications.
-Importantly, it contains configuration files relevant for all applications, e.g., "package.json" to specify packages and their versions, and a "master-stylesheet.scss" containing application wide style configurations.
+Tt contains configuration files relevant for all applications, e.g., "package.json" to specify packages and their versions.

 ![workspace](Styleguide/workspace.PNG)

 The projects folder contains applications and libraries.
 The "template-project" contains an example structure for applications.

 ![template-project](Styleguide/template-project.PNG)

-For an explanation of "material-style-overrides" see below.

 Modules are the entrypoints for Angular to build the application or parts of it ([source](https://angular.io/guide/architecture-modules)).
 The highest module is "app.module.ts".